Roster: Company K, 47th Pennsylvania Volunteers

 Rank Out: Sergeant

-Honors/Service Distinctions: Wounded in action during the Battle of Pocotaligo, South Carolina 22 October 1862.
+Honors/Service Distinctions: Sustained an artillery shell wound to his left leg during the Battle of Pocotaligo, South Carolina 22 October 1862.
 Promoted from the rank of Corporal to Sergeant 24 January 1865.
 Veteran Volunteer (re-enlisted 27 October 1863)

 Burger, William H.